shufan1/CommandlineTool_querynews/README.md

   WITH SERDEPROPERTIES ('serialization.format' = '	','field.delim' = '	') LOCATION 's3://gdelt-open-data/events/';
   ```
 5. This result should show up in your S3 bucket
+6. upload eventcode.csv to a folder under S3 (e.g.s3://myathenagdelt/cameocodes)  , and add it to gdelt database with the name gdelt.eventcode.
+   This eventcode.csv is downloaded from https://github.com/tenthe/CAMEO-Event-Data-Codebook